frabjous/open-guide-editor/README.md

 **Alt-mouse click + drag**: Creates a “rectangular” selection, useful for working with, e.g., columns of a table.

 **Code folding:** If there are little arrow markers next to a line number of the left, these can be used to fold (hide) or unfold (show) parts of a document.
-This is not particularly useful in markdown except in yaml blocks, code blocks and quotations.
+This is not particularly useful in markdown except in yaml blocks, code blocks and quotations, though it is possible to hide whole sections of the document as well.

 VIM KEY BINDS